-In the absence of touring companies inside its theaters, the Music Center is giving a little love and attention to LA's dance companies showcasing filmed performances from six SoCal companies.
-After the films premiere on Instagram, the films are available for viewing at Music Center.
-This week's streaming duo (Tues., Sept.
-29) are Albertossy Espinoza's LA Fusion Dance Theater and Pat Taylor's Jazz Antiqua Dance & Music Ensemble.
-Espinoza draws on his Ecuadorian heritage in a Flamenco fusion duet filmed on the streets of East LA.
-Taylor brings jazz trumpeter Terence Blanchard's Avgo to life with solos filmed in parks, alleys, and a pedestrian bridge and other sites spread around LA.
-Earlier streams from Versa-Style Dance Company sent its street dancers to the beach, folkloric troupe Pacifico Dance Company's had nine dancers, each at a different location representing different areas of Mexico, the tap group Syncopated Ladies took an existing routine to the great outdoors, and five members of Malathi Iyengar's Rangoli Dance Company premiered a new work for a quintet of dancers celebrating a South asian goddess of dawn and hope.
-All can viewed at Music Center.
+In the absence of touring companies inside its theaters, the Music Center is giving a little love and attention to LA's dance companies, showcasing filmed performances from six SoCal companies.
+Versa-Style Dance Company sent its street dancers to the beach, folkloric troupe Pacifico Dance Company's had nine dancers at different locations representing different areas of Mexico, the tap group Syncopated Ladies took an existing routine to a rooftop, five members of Malathi Iyengar's Rangoli Dance Company premiered a work celebrating a South Asian goddess, Albertossy Espinoza's LA Fusion Dance Theater offered a Flamenco fusion duet, and Pat Taylor's Jazz Antiqua Dance & Music Ensemble sent its dancers in parks, alleys, an empty business street, and other sites spread around LA. for their solos.
+After their premiere on Instagram, all six films now are available for viewing at Music Center.